sanjarcode/attend_lecture_bot/README.md

 3. Keep your PC(bot) on at all times
 4. If timetable changes, change the timetable, run `install.py` again.
 5. Not tested on Windows.
+6. Your password and email are kept as plain-text.

 USE AT YOUR OWN RISK - Your teacher can be your best friend.
 Time is precious!